-The autoresponder is one of the great workhorses of Internet marketing.
+The autoresponder (or mailbot) is one of the great workhorses of Internet marketing.
 With the autoresponder, you can deliver your sales message or other information rapidly.
 And you can deliver it 24 hours a day to any Internet email user in the world.

 But how can you create an autoresponder message that gets real results?
 Here are some methods of power communication that I've had success with as a writer of sales letters, mailbot copy, World Wide Web content, ads and more.